alixandru/bitbucket-sync/README.md

 #### 2. Full synchronization ####

 This mode can be enabled by specifying the `setup` GET parameter in the URL in which case, the script will get the full repository from BitBucket and deploy it locally.
-This is achieved through getting a zip archive of the project, extracting it locally and copying its contents over to the specified project location, on the local file-system.
+This is achieved through getting a zip archive of the project, extracting it locally and copying its contents over to the project location specified in the configuration file.
 This operation mode does not necessarily need a POST service hook to be defined in BitBucket for the project and is generally suited for initial set-up of projects that will be kept in sync with this script.

-### Example of how to get a project set up ###
+### Steps on how to get a project set up ###

-If your repository is called *my-library*, you need to configure it in the `config.php` file with a proper folder location and optionally a deploy branch.
+If your repository is called *my-library*, you need to define it in the `config.php` file and to specify, at least, a valid location, accessible for writing by the web server process.
+Optionally you can state the branch from which the deployment will be performed.

 After this step, simply access the script `deploy.php` with the parameter `?setup=my-library` (i.e. `http://mysite.ext/bitbucket-sync/deploy.php?setup=my-library`).
-It is advisable to have *verbose mode* enabled, to see exactly what is happening.
+It is advisable to have *verbose mode* enabled in the configuration file, to see exactly what is happening.

-By default, the script will attempt to get the project from a repository created under your name (i.e. if your user is `johndoe`, it will try to get the repository `johndoe/my-library`).
+By default, the script will attempt to get the project from a BitBucket repository created under your name (i.e. if your user is `johndoe`, it will try to get the repository `johndoe/my-library`).
 If the project belongs to a team or to another user, use the URL parameter `team` to specify it.
 For example, accessing `http://mysite.ext/bitbucket-sync/deploy.php?setup=my-library&team=doeteam` will fetch the project `doeteam/my-library`.
 Useful also for forks.

+Full synchronization mode also supports cleaning up the destination folder before attempting to import the zip archive.
+This can be done by specifying the `clean` URL parameter (i.e. `http://mysite.ext/bitbucket-sync/deploy.php?setup=my-library&clean=1`).
+When this parameter is present, the contents of the project location folder (specified in the configuration file) will be deleted before performing the actual import.
+Use this with caution.

 Once the import is complete, you can go on and setup the service hook in BitBucket and start pushing changes to your project.